Islamic Principles of Education: A Guide for Muslim Homeschoolers

 3. Adab: The Art of Respect and Discipline

-• What It Is: Adab encompasses respect for knowledge, teachers, and the learning process.
-It’s about cultivating humility and a love for learning.
+Adab emphasizes respect for knowledge, teachers, and the learning process itself.
+It nurtures humility and a sincere love for learning.

 4. Ilm: The Pursuit of Knowledge